What is The Pitch?

 What happens if your team wins the competition?

 Winning team members are entitled to:

-Public recognition at Pittsburgh Addy awards in Feb / March 2017.
+– Public recognition at Pittsburgh Addy Awards in March 2018.

 What’s the timeframe?